Changanassery Parameswaran Pillai: Travancore State Congress

-In the context of Haripura AICC decision, in February 1938, the C.V.
-Narayana Pillai, an Advocate in Thiruvananthapuram and V. Kunhiraman presided over the decision to form an independent political party named the Travancore State Congress, Pattom A. Thanu Pillai as its president and P. Nataraj Pillai as the Secretary.
-The committee also constituted a temporary committee by selecting the state congress came into existence with a decision to initiate the agitation in Travancore.
+Following the Haripura Conference of the All India Congress Committee in February 1938, which decided that Congress committees in the princely states should not be directly involved in political movements but should instead encourage independent political organisations, a separate party was formed.
+C. V. Narayana Pillai, an advocate in Thiruvananthapuram, and V. Kunhiraman presided over the formation of the Travancore State Congress, with Pattom A. Thanu Pillai as its president and P. Nataraj Pillai as its secretary.
+This new organisation took on the task of agitating for responsible government in Travancore.